gognamunish/ng2-order-entry-system/README.md

 ```
 npm install
 npm start
 ```

 ### Accessing UI

 http://localhost:4200/

-(in case services are running on different port (other than 8080), please update proxy.config.json)
+All API Requests to routed as follow /api/** -> http://localhost:8080 If your services are running on a different port (other than 8080), please update proxy.config.json

 # Use Cases